mclima/1-DOM-scripting/readme.md

 Note the [section:target](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors/Using_the_:target_pseudo-class_in_selectors) selector.
 See a demo [here](https://john-doe.neocities.org/).

+---

 ### Smooth Scrolling with Page Fragments

-If we prefer a scrolling app, comment out the two CSS rules above and add:
+We will use a single page scrolling app.
+Comment out the two CSS rules above and add:

 ```css
 html {